cuthbertLab/music21/music21/doc/html/_sources/moduleCorpus.txt

 .. module:: music21.corpus.base

 The music21 corpus provides a collection of freely distributable music in MusicXML, Humdrum, and other representations.
 The corpus package provides an interface to this data.
+To see complete listing of works in the music21 corpus, visit  :ref:`referenceCorpus`.

 .. function:: parseWork(workName, movementNumber=None, extList=None, forceSource=False)